nikukatansa/crossroad-live/site/content/_index.md

 ---
 sundayschool:
-  intro: Joshua led God’s family into the land God had promised many years
-    earlier.
-He also learned firsthand that God is always with us – and there’s nothing we have to fear.
+  intro: When God rescued his family from a nation called Midian, he did it
+    through a guy named Gideon.
+At first, Gideon didn’t think he was strong enough to lead God’s people, but God gave him the strength and help he needed.
-  video: ruqGz1480uc
+  video: U68cIMZSgvQ
 blessing:
   heading: Benediction
-  text: Now to Him who is able to do immeasurably more than all we ask or imagine,
-    according to His power that is at work within us, to Him be glory in the church and in Christ Jesus throughout all generations, for ever and ever!
-    Amen.
+  text: May the God who gives endurance and encouragement give you the same
+    attitude of mind toward each other that Christ Jesus had, so that with one mind and one voice you may glorify the God and Father of our Lord Jesus Christ.
 pagetitle: Sunday worship
 title: Crossroad Online
-subtitle: Sunday worship - 13th September 2020
+subtitle: Sunday worship - 20th September 2020
 image: /img/seaton.jpg
 blurb:
   heading: Welcome!